Afranul-Hoque/Rehana-Medical-Hospital-College/README.md

 It is an Healthcare website.
 In this website we added hospital and medical college part.

+### `Key Features`

+* Firebase Authentication( Google or email and password) for login and registration.
+* A user can see all medical services and choose which he needs.
+* Specialist doctors' details and appointment times are shown here.Emergency numbers and ambulance services are in here.

 ### `Home Page`
  Therer are Five section included banner and footer section.
 There Header section we make a navber for click and going to page .